anuvazhayil/Lemmy/README.md

 ## Environnement

 The idea of Lemmy is to be plateform independant but our advice is Debian and browsers like firefox and chromium.
-It will NOT be designed for internet explorer or any product from Micro$oft.
+It will NOT be designed for internet explorer or any product from Microsoft.

 ## Contributing